Chickpeas | Benefits | Side Effects | Carbs | Keto | Hummus | Low-Carb Substitutes | Conclusion | FAQ | Studies

 Side Effects of Chickpeas on Keto

-Although online media only ever report the benefits of chickpeas, they also have their drawbacks.
+Although online media only ever report the benefits of chickpeas, they also have drawbacks.

-The legumes contain a large number of anti-nutrients that cancel out much of the health benefits.
+The legumes contain many anti-nutrients that cancel out much of the health benefits.

 Phytic acid is a bioactive substance contained by, for example, grains, seeds, and legumes.